ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Friday Class/2022 Student K Flappy Bird.md

 ~~~
 ```

 Create a **Game Over Sprite** to show your game over message.
 Mine is a beachball.
-In that sprite.
+In that sprite we can put a simple game over message.

 ```ad-scratch
 ~~~scratchblock